Strategic Impact: Why the “No Zip Code” Model is the Future of Hunger Relief

 Scalability: Serving 500 Families a Day

 Operating without zip code restrictions requires a high level of professional coordination.
-It means we must be prepared for anyone from any area at any time.
-Because of our scale and our staff led warehouse operations, we are able to serve an average of 500 families every single day.
+Because of our scale and our staff led warehouse operations, we provide a massive return on investment for those looking to fund hunger relief in North Texas.
+We are able to serve an average of 500 families every single day.

 Dignity is Our UVP (Unique Value Proposition)